vishaldeepak/ifsc_search/README.md

   soffice --headless --convert-to xlsx *.xls
   ```

-#### Run tasks to build database
+## Run tasks to build database
   Now process these files to build data to database.
-Make sure to go back to the root project directory.`cd ../..`
+Make sure to go back to the root project directory.
   ```
   # Add States
   mix parse_states